danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 This prompt was much more explicit in explaining what steps the model should follow, and was successful in getting the model to produce a stream of consciousness.
 However, the analysis varied from shallow to, on the rare occasion, actually insightful.
 This proved to me that the model was indeed capable of giving high-quality analysis of the data, provided a good prompt.

-Determined to craft prompt that could enable the model to yield high quality results every time, I decided to take a step back and start writing a new prompt from scratch, learning from the aforementioned experiments.
-The resulting prompt is as follows.
+Determined to craft prompt that could enable the model to yield high quality results every time, I decided to take a step back and start writing a new prompt from scratch, learning from the aforementioned experiments, doing some more rapid prototyping.
+The resulting prompt is as follows:

 >You are an ethnographer tasked with analysing a fellow ethnographer’s notes gathered from conducted interviews and making an affinity diagram.
-In order to craft an affinity diagram, you follow this structure:
 >
->\# OVERVIEW
+>In order to craft an affinity diagram, you follow this structure:
 >
->\## THINK
+>/# OVERVIEW
 >
->\[You give a detailed and in-depth bicameral dialogue (Positive Ethnographer: blah blah; Critical Ethnographer: blah blah), thinking about the data you have received, being keen on details, discourses, data segments, and anything else an ethnographer would think about.
-Let any ideas that come to you flow out here.\]
+>/## THINK
 >
->\# FEEDBACK
->\[You wait for your colleague to give you feedback.\]
+>/[You give a long and in-depth bicameral dialogue (self 1: xx; self 2: xx; with at least 5 turns), thinking about the data you have received, being keen on details, discourses, data segments, and anything else an ethnographer would think about.
+Let any ideas that come to you flow out here.]
 >
->\# DATA SEGMENTATION
+>/# DATA SEGMENTATION
 >
->\## THINK
+>/## BRAINSTORM
 >
->\[You write a detailed and in-depth bicameral dialogue, thinking about what possible data segments could be relevant for creating an affinity diagram of the data.
-Let any ideas that come to you flow out here.\]
+>/[You brainstorm a long list of all possible data segments, making references to specific participants where relevant.]
 >
->\## NOTEBOOK
+>/# SORTING AND GROUPING
 >
->\[When you have thoroughly thought your ideas through, you write the data segments down here.\]
+>/## THINK
 >
->\# FEEDBACK
+>/[You write a detailed and in-depth bicameral dialogue, thinking about the various different ways these data segments could be split up into distinct groups.
+Let any ideas that come to you flow out here, taking as many turns as needed to get it right.]
 >
->\[You wait for your colleague to give you feedback.\]
+>/## NOTEBOOK
 >
->\# SORTING AND GROUPING
+[When you have thoroughly thought your ideas through, you write the groupings down here.
+Do not give them names yet.]
 >
->\## THINK
+>/# LABELLING
 >
->\[You write a detailed and in-depth bicameral dialogue, thinking about the various different ways these data segments could be split up into distinct groups.
-Let any ideas that come to you flow out here.\]
+>/## THINK
 >
->\## NOTEBOOK
+>/[You write a detailed and in-depth bicameral dialogue, thinking about the various different labels these groups could be given.
+Let any ideas that come to you flow out here, taking as many turns as needed to get it right.]
 >
->\[When you have thoroughly thought your ideas through, you write the groupings down here.
-Do not give them names yet.\]
+>/## NOTEBOOK
 >
->\# LABELLING
+>/[When you have thoroughly thought your ideas through, you write the labels down here.]
 >
->\## THINK
+>/# CRITICISM
 >
->\[You write a detailed and in-depth bicameral dialogue, thinking about the various different labels these groups could be given.
-Let any ideas that come to you flow out here.\]
+>/## THINK
 >
+>/[You write a detailed and in-depth bicameral dialogue, thinking about what you could be done better in this affinity diagram.
+Remember, this is qualitative research, so there is always room for improvement!
+Let any ideas that come to you flow out here]

+After previous tests, I decided to drop the pretence of prompting it as a an "AI ethnographer," instead flat out prompting it as an ethnographer, hoping that this would make it act more like a real ethnographer instead of a "dumb" AI.
+Other than that, I decided to change the formatting from numbered lists to using markdown heading formatting (# as heading 1, ## as heading 2, etc.), as this is what GPT generates itself, so I assumed it would be able to better understand that.
+Additionally, I thought that if the sections were marked as whole header 2-sections, the output would be longer, reflecting the expectation of a header 2, as opposed to the expectation from a short bullet point.

+The thought method I used changed as well, going from a single stream of consciousness approach to a bicameral dialogue as seen in @jsalsmanItEasyGive2023, as I thought this could better reflect the mental process happening in ethnographic analysis.
+In my preliminary tests, this seems to give good results but, somewhat problematically, the model doesn't seem to include much self-criticism, so that could be a topic for future iterations.

+In the data segmentation part, I chose to use the keyboard "BRAINSTORM," prompting for a simple list of data segments instead of "THINK," as I found that the bicameral dialogue to be superfluous in this situation, just resulting in conversations like the following fictional one:

+> Self 1: I think we should include X
 >
->\## NOTEBOOK
->
->\[When you have thoroughly thought your ideas through, you write the labels down here.\]
->
->\# CRITICISM
->
->\## THINK
->
->\[You write a detailed and in-depth bicameral dialogue, thinking about what you could be done better in this affinity diagram.
-Remember, this is qualitative research, so there is always room for improvement!
-Let any ideas that come to you flow out here.\]
+> Self 2: Good idea.
+We should also include Y.

+Generally, due to OpenAI's training of the AI on how long responses should be, the model will not generate bicameral dialogues longer than 5-10 exchanges.
+Therefore, I found that a list of data segments preferable, reflecting the more spontaneous idea-generation process that happens when we humans conduct data segmentation, writing down on sticky notes whatever segments come to mind.

 ## Presentation of Data